ElinaFF/PICO/ml.md

 * Set Covering Machine (SCM)
 * Random Set Covering Machine (RandomSCM)

-For some computers on Windows there is an error that occurs when trying to run the SCM or the RandomSCM (issue https://github.com/ElinaFF/MeDIC/issues/134).
+For some computers on Windows there is an error that occurs when trying to run the SCM or the RandomSCM (<a href="https://github.com/ElinaFF/PICO/issues/134">issue 134</a>).
 The cause is still unknown.
 {: .note title="Warning"}

 The first classifier implement a regular **decision tree**.
 To make a prediction, the data is the input of the root node.
 The root node, as the others, has a threshold for one feature : for example